pahund/meister-sync/README.md

 # meister-task-sync

-Synchronization of Evernote reminders with Meister Tasks.
+Script for syncing Evernote reminders to ideas in MindMeister maps and tasks in Meister Tasks.

 ## Installation